iiasa/GLOBIOM-G4M-link/README.md

    subdirectory of `GLOBIOM`.

-   **:warning:Caution:** To make sure that Git does not try to track changes in the `GLOBIOM` subdirectory, it is ignored via an entry the `.gitignore` file.
+   **:warning:Caution:** To make sure that Git does not try to track changes in the `GLOBIOM` subdirectory, it is ignored via an entry in the `.gitignore` file.
 But this means that the content of the `GLOBIOM` directory content should be separately managed by you with the aid of Subversion.